 The reality is, some of the execution strategies that have been working so far, might actually become outdated in the next few years.

-Back in the day, cold calling was one of the most recognised outbound marketing techniques.
-Now that strategies and technology have evolved, sales and marketing departments work hand in hand to attract retailers, wholesalers and distributors with online and offline content that sponsor their products.
+Back in the day, cold calling was one of the most recognized outbound marketing techniques.
+Now that strategies and technology have evolved, sales and marketing departments work hand in hand to attract retailers, wholesalers, and distributors with online and offline content that sponsor their products.
 Digital trade marketing is on the rise.

 Running a nicely-crafted inbound campaign, offering information about your products and experimenting with different geographies might be the key to winning new points of sales and consolidating a company’s portfolio of outlets.